Cook Forest, one of the eminent forests in the US, is located in Northwestern Pennsylvania on route 36.

 The 85 feet Fire Tower is one of the most sought-after spots in the park as the stunning riverscape must make anyone feel fortunate.

 This Sawmill Dam witnessed the peak and failure of the sawmill.
 Though the sawmill is no more, the tantalizing dam is still here.

 Visitants will fall in love with the dam at the very first sight.

 Beautified with weathered rocks, the only waterfall in the forest is easy to find when hiking from Gravel lick road.

-The growth forest acts as a promised land for horse riders as it has plenty of discovered and undiscovered trails.
+The growth forest is a promised land for horse riders as it has plenty of discovered and undiscovered trails.
 It welcomes all kinds of horse riders.

-They are allowed to exploit the exhilarating and appropriate opportunities on their horseback.
+They are allowed to exploit the exciting and appropriate opportunities on their horseback.